linux-okernel/linux-okernel-components/test_mappings/vsys-update/README.md

 Since we the above bug has been fixed, we simulate by inserting kernel modules.
 Linux-okernel detects/prevents the write to the vsys area.

+__**CAVEAT EMPTOR: THIS WORKS ON A DUAL PROCESSOR Z640.
+ON OTHER MACHINES I'VE SEEN THE KERNEL HANG OR DEADLOCK.**__

+## Building
 For this test to work you will need to compile your kernel with the following options.

-CAVEAT EMPTOR: this works on a dual processor Z640.
-On other machines I've seen the kernel hang or deadlock.

 `CONFIG_LEGACY_VSYSCALL_NATIVE=y`

 `# CONFIG_LEGACY_VSYSCALL_EMULATE is not set`

+Once you have set the options as above, build your kernel in the normal way.

-Then build using:
+Then build this test code as follows:

 `make clean && make`